A Field Guide to the

 Ground Spiders

 Quick ID Tell Fast-moving, flattened, often uniformly dark ground spider.
-Look for distinctly cylindrical, wide-spaced spinnerets sticking out the back end — visible even without magnification.
-Posterior median eyes often flattened, oval, or silvery.
+Look for distinctly cylindrical, wide-spaced silk spinners sticking out the back end — visible even without magnification.
+Back middle eyes often flattened, oval, or silvery.

 Size